PHYSICAL félagið

 Improv for Dance Enthusiasts educational formats support the development of personal, social, and cultural awareness competencies, which manifest through teaching/learning within inclusive, diverse, and safer spaces.
 We stand for inclusivity and transparency towards our participants and create an open learning environment for both beginners and experienced dance enthusiasts to share the passion for dance.

-The collective formed in 2020 and is run by four foreign artists living and working in Iceland: Janosch Bela Kratz, Linde Hanna Rongen, Magdalena Tworek and Yelena Arakelow.
+The collective consists of five foreign artists living and working in Iceland: Janosch Bela Kratz, Linde Hanna Rongen, Magdalena Tworek, Meeri Susanna Mäkinen, and Yelena Arakelow.
+Together they manage, organise and facilitate the local and international projects of Dance Enthusiasts.

-More information can be found on the website:
+More information about the organisation and projects can be found on the website:

-The network is created by early career freelance dance artists working in the Faroe Islands, Greenland and Iceland Vár B. Árting, Alexander Montgomery-Andersen and Yelena Arakelow.
+The network is created by Vár B. Árting, Alexander Montgomery-Andersen, and Yelena Arakelow, early-career freelance dance artists working in the Faroe Islands, Greenland, and Iceland.

 Projects are financially supported by: